HoGentTIN/infra-labs/assignment/1-cicd.md

 - Create a build pipeline for a larger application, e.g. this [todo list app](https://docs.microsoft.com/en-us/visualstudio/docker/tutorials/your-application)
 - Make the lab setup persistent, i.e. when you run `vagrant destroy; vagrant up`, you have a functional Jenkins build server again.
 The sample application and build pipeline should not necessarily be automatically reproduced.
+- Upgrade your pipeline to a *Continuous Delivery/Deployment* pipeline.
+Try to configure the task(s) in such a way that a push to main would result in automatically deploying a new version of the static website.
+In other words no interaction on the jenkins server should be needed anymore to trigger the tasks/jobs.